jayendramadaram/FULLSTACK-PROJECTS/crudapp/README.md

 - Prisma well i used to maintain all my db works and i guess i am in love with it 🥰 , Prisma ORM is flexible for me to setup relations easily and manage creating via `npx prisma migrate dev` and moniter my database from `npx prisma studio`
 - Postgres was awesome to work with rn as i was currently using Prisma it doesnt make sense for me as it is `Mysql` or `Postgres` but maybe i will get to know with features like geotaging
 - Docker i am using to run my postgres instance on port `5434` this is my first time tho
+- Running Redis instance on docker for OTP support